- What is Diabetes Mellitus (DM)?

 - What are the food stuffs that have to be restricted in DM?

-Avoid food stuffs containing simple sugars (like sweets, sugar, glucose, honey, jaggery, jam, jellies, cakes, candies, dry fruits, soft drinks etc).
+Avoid foodstuff containing simple sugars (like sweets, sugar, glucose, honey, jaggery, jam, jellies, cakes, candies, dry fruits, soft drinks etc).
 Use unrefined cereal preparations.
 Do not sieve the cereal flours; include the husk into the daily diet.
 Consume high fiber diet as in vegetables and fruits.
 Eat them in the most natural form.
-Though restrictions on alcohol use are as for general population, it should preferably be avoided as they provide empty calories and have no nutritional value.
+Though restrictions on alcohol use areas for the general population, it should preferably be avoided as they provide empty calories and have no nutritional value.
 If consumed, it should be taken in moderation with food to minimize the risk of hypoglycemia.
 Avoid alcohol binges.
-Salads and clear vegetable soup can be taken liberally; coffee, tea and milk can be taken without sugar (artificial sweeteners can be used in place of natural sugar).
+Salads and clear vegetable soup can be taken liberally; coffee, tea, and milk can be taken without sugar (artificial sweeteners can be used in place of natural sugar).